 What is SimHub?

-The aim of the software is to provide you with a different set of gauges than what you see in-game.
+The software aims to provide you with a different set of gauges than what you see in-game.
 Not only can this aid with readability — an often difficult task in a racing scenario — but also with immersion, thanks to the custom display setups that are available for download.

 Continue reading: Steam Link app review